MicrosoftDocs/fabric-docs/docs/workload-development-kit/publish-workload.md

 ---
-title: Publish a workload to Microsoft (preview)
+title: Publish a workload (preview)
-description: Learn how to publish your workload to the Microsoft Fabric portal so that other users can use the workload.
+description: Learn how to publish your workload in the Microsoft Fabric portal so that other users can use the workload.
 author: KesemSharabi
 ms.author: kesharab
 ms.topic: how-to